-Bill Clinton reveals he sent a team to Area 51 ‘to make sure there were no aliens’
+Bill Clinton reveals he sent a team to Area 51 'to make sure there were no aliens'

 "He said, 'There are those of us who think it’s 85% likely and those of us who think it’s 95% likely,'" Clinton said.
 "These are people who spend their lives doing this.

-“He said, ‘We think in other words, it’s very unlikely that there is not life.’
+"He said, 'We think in other words, it's very unlikely that there is not life.'
 There are a billion — not a billion planets — a billion solar-like systems.
-There are lots of mysteries out there which is why I think we should take good care of this planet, I think we oughta kind of hang on to it if we can.
+There are lots of mysteries out there, which is why I think we should take good care of this planet; I think we oughta kind of hang on to it if we can.
 But I also think it should keep us humble.
-There’s a lot of stuff we don’t know,” he told the audience.
+There's a lot of stuff we don’t know," he told the audience.

-In May, Congress .
-While it didn’t reveal the existence of extraterrestrial life, it did affirm that the U.S. military is taking sightings of unknown craft seriously as a national security threat.
+In May, Congress held its first hearing on UFOs in more than 50 years.
+While it didn't reveal the existence of extraterrestrial life, it did affirm that the U.S. military is taking sightings of unknown craft seriously as a national security threat.

-And last week, it was launching a team to study the mysterious sightings.
-Researchers will gather data on "events in the sky that cannot be identified as aircraft or known natural phenomena — from a scientific perspective.”
+And last week, NASA announced that it was launching a team to study the mysterious sightings.
+Researchers will gather data on "events in the sky that cannot be identified as aircraft or known natural phenomena — from a scientific perspective."

 NASA’s science mission chief, Thomas Zurbuchen, said: "Our strong belief is that the biggest challenge of these phenomena is that it's a data-poor field."